 - Preheat the oven to 375℉.
 Brush the rolls with 1 Tablespoon melted butter.
 Bake for 20-25 minutes until golden brown.

 - While the rolls bake, melt the remaining 3 Tablespoons unsalted butter.
 Remove from heat, then add the garlic powder and chopped parsley and stir to combine.
 Remove the rolls from the oven and immediately brush with the parsley and butter mixture.
-Serve while warm.
+Sprinkle with flaky sea salt and serve while warm.

 Jessica Vogl says